oomph-ac/oomph/README.md

 ## Configuration
 You may configure settings for your players are you may like.
 Here are a few options you are able to change and what they do:
-- **Packet Buffering** [ p.UsePacketBuffering(bool) ]
-    Packet Buffering keeps a buffer of player packets before processing, this contributes to helping players with unstable connections seem as if they are not having issues at all.
-If a player is running below 20-TPS, packet buffering will fill with their last processed input to make movement run at 20 ticks-per-second on the server side.
-This type of functionality can be found in games such as VALORANT and Overwatch. **However, this feature is experimental, and it is not advised to run it on production.**
 - **Combat Mode** [ p.SetCombatMode(AuthorityType) ]
     Setting the combat mode will change how Oomph will validate combat actions.
 The following supported modes are listed below:
     - ModeClientAuthoritative (0) -> Oomph will not validate any combat action(s), and send to the server what the client deems legitimate.